Repayment Arrears and Debt Collection

 - Submit an acknowledgment of service if you intend to defend the claim but need longer than 14 days to prepare the defence.

-Please call our office on 0203 318 0990 for further advice and help on court claims and our team could offer you suitable service from our experts.
+Please call our office on 0203 318 0990 for further advice and help on court claims.
+Our team could offer you suitable service from our experts.

 There is also free debt help and advice available through a variety of debt charities.
 For more information, we recommend you visit www.moneyadviceservice.org.uk.